siefkenj/IBLODEs/book/typst/modules/module2-exercises.typ

         ),
       )

-      + Guess what the population vs. time curves look like for each model.
+      + Model $NN$ introduces the concept of "resources available per individual".
+       + Come up with a definition/notation/assumptions for this concept.
-      + Create a differential equation for each model.
+       + Create a differential equation for model $NN$.
+      + Repeat the modelling process for model $OO$.
-      + Simulate population vs. time curves for each model (but pick a common initial population).
+      + Simulate population vs. time curves for each model.

     ],
   )